-Whether you choose to use a cloud based intranet or host it on premise will depend entirely on your circumstances, and the pros and cons of each should be evaluated in line with your business requirements.
+Whether you choose to use cloud based intranet software or host it on premise will depend entirely on your circumstances, and the pros and cons of each should be evaluated in line with your business requirements.
 There is simply no right or wrong answer.
 Let’s look at each deployment option and how they could work for you.

 Hosting any software in the cloud will generate financial, operational, and technical benefits, and choosing to host your intranet in this way is no exception.